Former prime minister Gough Whitlam has died aged 98.

 And it was the first in the world to appoint an adviser on women's affairs to the Prime Minister.

-In its first year the Whitlam government passed over 200 bills, including strong environmental protections and greater support for the arts.
+In its first year the Whitlam government passed over 200 bills including environmental protections, greater support for the arts.

-They were politically turbulent times, and in 1974 with a federal election on the horizon, an upper house dominated by the opposition blocked the passage of several key budget bills.
+They were politically turbulent times, and in 1974 with a half Senate election on the horizon, an upper house dominated by the opposition blocked the passage of several key bills.

 Confident of the popularity of his reform agenda, Gough Whitlam dissolved both houses of parliament, and called an election.